NeoGranular/lanyon/_posts/2016-10-16-martial-god-chapter-01-56.md

 “Correct.
 He indeed has a connection with Xu family.
 Furthermore, a certain, direct connection.”

 “Brother Cheng, could there be any misunderstanding in all this?”
-He Quanming said on lowered voice, “With Xu family’s reputation in the county, they couldn’t have done such an underhanded thing.”
+He Quanming said in lowered voice, “With Xu family’s reputation in the county, they couldn’t have done such an underhanded thing.”

 Cheng Shine coldly chucked a few times, “If not for the Red Cloth bandits, they perhaps would not have acted.
 However, having such an opportunity, how could have they stopped themselves,” He threw a glance in the direction of Xu family before saying, “They couldn’t resist the temptation of thousand year blood ginseng in the end.”